Building

 Projects with older IBC codes converted to IBC 2018

-or “Undetermined” selection options will produce more conservative Seismic
+“Undetermined” selection options will produce more conservative Seismic loads

 A: Hard rock